T

 museum

-Learn about the fascinating history and unique lifestyle of the world's largest water village.
-The gallery showcases traditional crafts, tools, and historical artifacts, offering a glimpse into the lives of its residents.
+Learn about the fascinating history and unique lifestyle of the world's largest water village, Kampong Ayer.
+The gallery showcases traditional crafts, tools, and the evolution of this aquatic community.

 ~120 min